 Mark Camidge - of Chaplin Farrant, the Norwich-based architects involved in the project - said the scheme would be a "catalyst for the town moving forward."

 Lowestoft Journal: East Suffolk Council cabinet member Toby Hammond.East Suffolk Council cabinet member Toby Hammond.
-(Image: Submitted)
+(Image: East Suffolk Council)

 Toby Hammond, an East Suffolk Council cabinet member, said: "Battery Green will bring new facilities into the town centre and in combination with other regeneration projects which are also under way, this will help to attract visitors and businesses to Lowestoft and enhance the town for the benefit of local residents."